 2.428 Scumbling ― A technique of painting, in which portions of the last colour coat are removed or textured whilst- still wet, in order to expose part of colour underneath, used to achieve a variety of broken colour effects.

 2.429 Sealer ― A clear or pigmented liquid used on absorbent surfaces prior to painting, which when dried, reduces the absorptive capacity of surface, often known as suction.
-Also used where necessary to prevent any soluble or diffusible matter from ‘bleeding’ into and disfiguring new paint, or to protect the existing paint system from the softening action of solvents in a top coat ( see also ‘sanding sealer’).
+Also used where necessary to prevent any soluble or diffusible matter from ‘bleeding’ into and disfiguring new paint, or to protect the existing paint system from the softening action of solvents in a top coat ( see ‘sanding sealer’).

-2.430 Sealing Coat ― See ‘sealer’.
+2.430 Sealing Coat ― See ‘sealer’

 2.431 Seediness ― A defect in a varnish, lacquer or paint caused by small particles originating from reaction between the vehicle components or between the vehicle and the pigment.
 On application coated surface may present bitty, specky or sandy appearance.